asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Continuous Integration / Continuous Delivery

-Are the teams practicing Continuous Integration (CI), are they integrating with each other at least once per day?
+Are the teams practicing Continuous Integration (CI), are they integrating code with each other at least once per day?
 How about Continuous Delivery (CD)?
 Is the code always in a deployable state or does go through periods of being broken?
 Is the build and release pipeline completely automated?
 Can a single click deploy changes in a matter of minutes or is manual intervention and manual testing required to release the software?
 By improving development team practices, automated tests, and the deployment strategy the existing teams will be working safer, more accurately (creating less bugs), and become much more efficient.
-You should be focusing on getting to fast, repeatable, and wholly automated builds and deployments.
+There should be a focus on getting to fast, repeatable, and wholly automated builds and deployments.

 ### Long Build Times

-Are teams waiting for builds that take more than fifteen to twenty minutes on build servers?
+Are teams waiting for builds that take more than ten to fifteen minutes on build servers?
 This is downtime that every developer experiences.
 Adding developers makes the problem worse for the existing developers, as there is more contention on build severs and more queuing waiting for builds to finish.

 Investigate the source of slow builds.
 Is it an issue that can be improved by upgrading server hardware or adding build agents?
 Adding hardware is a cheap activity that can increase the productivity of the entire organization.

 Are tests the slowest part of the build?
 Get help with the design of the existing test suite.
 Often teams who do not have experience with TDD or microtesting end up writing very large tests that tend to be slow.
 Are your tests hitting a database, accessing the file system, relying on an external service?
 These all tend to be slow.
 Refactor the tests and the code under test to no longer interact with these parts of the system.
 Empower teams to track test timings and fix slow running tests.
-In one investigation I've found a test that took thirteen seconds.
-It was reduced to microseconds by replacing the usage of a auto-mocking library with a hand-rolled test double.
+In one investigation I've found a test that took thirteen seconds to complete.
+It was reduced to microseconds by simply replacing the usage of a auto-mocking library with a hand-rolled test double.

 ### Developer Hardware